akka/akka/akka-docs-dev/rst/scala/stream-integrations.rst

 .. includecode:: code/docs/stream/ReactiveStreamsDocSpec.scala#source-publisher

-A publisher that is created with ``Sink.publisher`` only supports one subscriber.
-A second subscription attempt will be rejected with an :class:`IllegalStateException`.
+A publisher that is created with ``Sink.publisher(false)`` supports only a single subscription.
+Additional subscription attempts will be rejected with an :class:`IllegalStateException`.

-A publisher that supports multiple subscribers is created as follows:
+A publisher that supports multiple subscribers using fan-out/broadcasting is created as follows:

 .. includecode:: code/docs/stream/ReactiveStreamsDocSpec.scala
   :include: author-alert-subscriber,author-storage-subscriber